dscolby/CausalELM.jl/docs/src/guide/metalearners.md

 use an S-learner, a T-learner, or an X-learner.
 The basic steps to use all three metalearners are below.

+For a deeper dive on metalearners see:
+    Künzel, Sören R., Jasjeet S. Sekhon, Peter J. Bickel, and Bin Yu.
+"Metalearners for estimating heterogeneous treatment effects using machine learning."
+Proceedings of the national academy of sciences 116, no. 10 (2019): 4156-4165.

 ## Generate Some data
 ```julia
 X, Y, T =  rand(1000, 5), rand(1000), [rand()<0.4 for i in 1:1000]